California doesn’t have just one minimum wage—it has many.

 This way, you can be confident that your employees are always getting the pay they deserve, no matter where they work.
 And as minimum wage levels change, you’ll be one of the first to know, so you can adjust employee pay rates accordingly.

-To learn more about how Paycor can help you stay compliant, save time and make better business decisions, talk to a member of our team.
+To learn more about how Paycor can help you stay compliant, save time, and make better business decisions, take a guided software tour.